J-Me-2307/Studify/README.md

 # Studify
-Webapp for managing everything schoolrelated.
+A web app for managing everything school-related.